hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 for collaboration purposes.

 Editable state.
 The contents of the version are being populated by one or more organizations.
-Any organization has permission to submit the draft for review or close it in favor of a better version.
+Any organization with po::draft permissions can submit the draft for review or close it in favor of a different version.

 Review state.
 An organization has proposed the version for review by another organization.
 Another organization has permission to approve the version by moving it to Composed state.
-The organization may also decline the version by adding a rejection reason (optional) or move it back to Editable state for further modification.
+The organization may also decline the version, with the option to add a rejection reason, or move it back to Editable state for further modification.

 Composed state.
-Both organizations are in agreement on the contents of the version.
-The buying organization retains the decision to issue a formal purchase order based on the drafted contents.
+Both organizations have accepted the contents of the version.
+The buying organization may decide to issue a formal purchase order based on the drafted contents.

 Declined state.
 An organization has declined the version content.
-An organization may move it back to Editable state for further modification or choose to cancel the version.
+Any organization may move it back to Editable state for further modification or choose to cancel the version.

 Cancelled state.
-A version is no longer relevant; no further edits may be introduced to the version.
+A version is no longer relevant; it is no longer editable.

 ### Purchase Order Collaborative Sub-Workflow

 ![PO Collaborative Sub-Workflow](../images/0025-purchase-order-rfc/po_collaborative_sub_workflow.png)

-The Collaborative Sub-Workflow offers trade partners a means to manage purchase order records exclusively on Grid.
+The Collaborative Sub-Workflow enables trade partners a means to manage purchase order records exclusively on Grid.
 Without the need to maintain data integrity with external systems of record, more actions are available to trade partners.